 The main benefit of using a solar with batter combination is the fuel source is free.
 There is continued access to that fuel during a natural disaster, as long as the sun is shining and the system is not damaged.
 A solar with storage solution is also quiet and environmentally friendly, both benefits that a typical gasoline generator cannot claim.

 The downside to a solar with storage combination is the cost.
-In most cases, a solar system can pay for itself in a relatively short period of time through the reduction of your electric bill and other financial incentives.
-However, a battery storage system can be expensive and the only payback is that it allows you to store energy for later use.
+In most cases, a solar system can pay for itself in a relatively short time by reducing your electric bill and other financial incentives.
+However, a battery storage system can be expensive, and the only payback is that it allows you to store energy for later use.
 You will likely not see a financial return from just the batteries.

 The cost difference between a generator and solar with battery storage combination

 Gasoline generators range from a few hundred dollars to several thousand dollars depending on how much energy you need to produce - a few outlets vs. a full house backup.
 The cost for a battery system to be installed with a solar array can vary.
 The smallest battery currently offered by Paradise Energy Solutions is a 9.3 kWh battery.
 It can store enough power to run a 1,500-watt heater for over 6 hours.
 That battery cost about $15,000 with the installation.
 A battery system to back up your whole house could run in excess of $100,000 after the installation costs.